Moss Walls versus Living Walls: Which is the Best Choice for Your Needs and Desires

 We have also been keeping our eye on Urban Strong.
 The photo below is the living wall that Urban Strong created for Rutgers College (see caption) and they’ve got a killer article on how living walls can make you smarter, along with making you feel better and happier in public and workspaces.

 One of our favorite living walls (and one of the first of its scale) is in Canada at the University of Ottawa.
 The living wall in the Faculty of Social Science building is the tallest living biofilter in North America.
 The green wall is one example of the University’s sustainability projects.

 What is a Moss Wall?

 We use a few different kinds of moss to achieve the desired look and the moss we use depends on what the client is seeking in terms of the “feel” of their moss wall or frame.
-The photo to the right is reindeer moss but we also use pillow moss and sheet moss and even layer the different types on top of each other or next to each other so as to provide the most biophilic look possible.
+The photo to the above is reindeer moss but we also use pillow moss and sheet moss and even layer the different types on top of each other or next to each other so as to provide the most biophilic look possible.
 Our designs tend toward the natural look, as you can see but we are also developing moss logos for our clients and if a client requests Day-glo, blue and yellow moss (We’re looking at you, University of Kansas) or black and gold (Now we’re looking at you, University of Iowa), then color they shall receive.
-We have half a mind to make a black and gold moss Herky the Hawk as many in our “fam” are alums, students, die-hard Hawkeye fans or a combination thereof and it would likely delight them.

-Personally, I love sheet moss because it contains such depth of color beyond just green.
-Sheet moss is replete with red hairs and varying shades of green as you can see in the photo.
-Contrast that look with the literal pillow shapes of pillow moss (pictured below) and you can imagine how exciting it is for us to select the type of moss that will bring the client’s vision to life (so to speak).
+Sheet moss was one of the more commonly used mosses in the early days of moss walls because, well, it literally grows in sheets.
+But reindeer moss and pillow moss are our preferred mosses because they contain such depth of color and nuanced shades green.
+Pillow moss is replete with red hairs and varying shades of green as you can see in the photo.
+Contrast that look with the bright green of our reindeer moss (below) and you can imagine how exciting it is for us to select the type of moss that will bring the client’s vision to life (so to speak).

 How are Living Walls and Moss Walls the same?

 Living walls and moss walls are the same in that they are both referred to as green walls and that is accurate on both counts.
 They are also the same in that both provide environmental benefits such as reduction of noise pollution and air pollution (moss walls absorb VOCs) but don’t just take our word for it, there are a number of articles that support the fact that moss, though preserved and dormant, is still providing many of the same benefits that living walls provide.
 In fact, since moss so porous, it absorbs VOCs extremely well and dampens sound (particularly medium to high voice frequencies) better than plants like phylodendron and the infamous snake plant.

 How are they different?

-Moss walls differ from living walls in that they do not need soil, watering or misting of any kind and the weight of a moss wall is less than 2 lbs per square foot in comparison to the 10–12 lbs per square foot weight of a living wall.
+Moss walls differ from living walls in that they do not need soil, watering or misting of any kind and the weight of a moss wall is less than 3 lbs per square foot in comparison to the 10–12 lbs per square foot weight of a living wall.
 They are also different in the sense that the living wall is literally that, living and needs care and attention on a weekly, if not daily basis.
 Real, preserved moss, on the other hand, requires little to no maintenance at all.
-Last, but certainly not least, as you may have noted in the articles we have linked to in this post, moss walls run roughly 40% less than living walls and with zero maintenance.
+Last, but certainly not least, as you may have noted in the articles we have linked to in this post, moss walls run roughly 40% less in installation costs than living walls and with zero maintenance.
 (We do offer repairs in the event someone drunkenly pulls a chunk right off the wall but we have yet to have that happen).